ZavierYang/MoralMachines/README.md

 ## 5. Interactive Scenarios
 We can let the user take over and be the judge.
 Therefore, you need to build an interactive console program, which presents the user with a number of ethical scenarios.
 For each scenario the user is asked to make a decision about who should survive.
 The results are logged to a user file (user.log) but only if the user consents to it.

+### 5.1 Program Setup
+As described in [Section 4.1]((#41-specify-the-configuration-file-as-command-line-argument)), we will use command-line options or so-called flags to initialize the execution of EthicalEngines.
+Therefore, you should add a few more options as possible command-line arguments.
+The following program call should invoke the help:

+    $ java EthicalEngine --help
+    and
+    $ java EthicalEngine -h
+The command-line output following the invocation of the help should look like this:

+    EthicalEngine - Final Project
+    Usage: java EthicalEngine [arguments]
+    Arguments:
+    -c or --config Optional: path to config file
+    -h or --help Print Help (this message) and exit
+    -r or --results Optional: path to results log file -i or --interactive Optional: launches interactive mode The following command will launch the program with a config file in the interactive mode:

+    $ java EthicalEngine -i -c config.csv
+Here is an example of launching the program in the interactive mode with random scenarios:

+    $ java EthicalEngine -i
+### 5.2 Program Execution
+You need to extend the EthicalEngine class to manage the user interaction and support the following program flow:
+1. Show Welcome Screen At the start of the program, a welcome message must be shown: your program should read in and display the contents of welcome.ascii to the user
+2. After the welcome message, program should prompt to the user with the following method on the command-line in order to collect user consent for data collection.

+        Do you consent to have your decisions saved to a file? (yes/no) Only if the user confirms (yes), your program should save the user statistic to user.log.
+If the user selects no your program should function normally but not write any of       the users’ decisions to the file (it should still display the statistic on the command-line though).
+If the user types in anything other than yes or no, an                       **InvalidInputException** should be thrown and the user should be prompted again:

+        Invalid response.
+Do you consent to have your decisions saved to a file? (yes/no)
+3. Once the user consented (or not), the scenario judging begins.
+Therefore, scenarios are either imported from the config file or (if the config file is not specified)             randomly generated.
+Make sure to set the audit type to User using the method *setAuditType(String name)*.
+Scenarios are presented one by one using the *toString()* method       of the *Scenario* instance and printing its outputs to the command-line.
+Each scenario should be followed by a prompt saying:

+        Who should be saved? (passenger(s) [1] or pedestrian(s) [2])
+        Note that input passenger, passengers, or 1 represent passenger.
+And input pedestrian, pedestrians, or 2 represent pedestrian.
+    After the user made a decision, the next scenario is shown followed by the prompt to judge the scenario.
+This procedure should repeat until 3 scenarios have been shown and       judged.
+After the third scenario decision, the result statistic is presented.
+4. The statistic must be printed to the command-line using the same method and format as described in [Section 3.1](#31-store-statistic).
+If the user previously consented to the data collection, the statistic is saved (i.e., appended) to the file user.log using the function printToFile(String filepath) of the Audit class.
+Additionally, the user should be prompted to either continue or quit the program as follows:

+        Would you like to continue? (yes/no)
+    Should the user choose no the program terminates.
+If the user decides to continue (yes), the next three scenarios should be shown.
+If the config file does not contain any       more scenarios, the final statistic should be shown followed by the following prompt.

+        That’s all.
+Press Enter to quit.
 [Go To Top](#moralmachines)

+## Source
+University of Melbourne COMP90041 Subject final project